anonhostpi/Auto-GPT-Wiki/Architecting.md

 How to move forwards?
 How to involve?

+### 0. If your PR is no longer relevant, best to close it

 ### 1. wait for the dust to settle

 - This may require further work (later) on your part to amend your PR into the new arch